 Anything made of cuben fiber is not going to be cheap.
 That said, compared to other cuben shelters on the market, the $440 MLD SoloMid XL (0.75 cuben) is relatively affordable.
 It is well constructed, sports quality materials, is made in the US, and most importantly, does what it is supposed to out in the field.
 I would say that it represents good value for money.
 However, if the price tag still seems a bit steep, consider opting for the $265 silnylon version, which is only 3.5 oz heavier than the cuben version.

 The Mountain Laurel Designs SoloMid XL is an excellent option for minimalist hikers that enjoy venturing into challenging environments.
 The materials, design and workmanship are all top notch, and it holds up like a champ when the elements are raging.
 Indeed, in regards to storm worthiness-to-weight ratio, I don’t think there are many shelters to match it.
 I expect I’ll continue to use it for the foreseeable future, however, I’ll probably upsize to the more spacious MLD DuoMid for future winter excursions.

-Disclosure: I was given the MLD SoloMid XL free of charge in exchange for feedback from the field.
-I was under no obligation to do a review of the product, and the opinions expressed are my own.
+Disclosure: I was given the MLD SoloMid XL free of charge.
+I was under no obligation to write a review of the product, and the opinions expressed are my own.